 Let’s look at the six stages of change, together with an example that will show you how the model works in practice.

 Stage 1: Precontemplation

-At this stage, an individual does not plan to make any positive changes in the next six months.
-This may because they are in denial about their problem, feel too overwhelmed to deal with it, or are too discouraged after multiple failed attempts to change.
+, an individual does not plan to make any positive changes in the next six months.
+This may be because they are in denial about their problem, feel too overwhelmed to deal with it, or are too discouraged after multiple failed attempts to change.

 Stage 2: Contemplation

-At this stage, the individual starts to consider the advantages of changing.
+In the contemplation stage, the individual starts to consider the pros and cons of changing.
 They start to acknowledge that altering their habits would probably benefit them, but they spend a lot of time thinking about the downside of doing so.
-This stage can last for a long time – possibly a year or more.
+This stage can last for a long time—possibly a year or more.